46 DIY Car Detailing Tips That Will Save You Money

 Brush and Vacuum Your Carpet

-Automotive carpet doesn’t like to let go of dirt.
+Automotive carpet doesn’t like to let go of dirt when you’re car cleaning.
 If you just vacuum it, you’ll leave plenty behind.
 To remove more dirt, detailers use a stiff brush and scrub the carpet as they vacuum.
-You’ll see the dirt particles bounce to the surface so you can suck them up with your shop vacuum.
+You’ll see the dirt particles bounce to the surface so you can suck them up with your shop vacuum as part of your auto detailing.

 Carpet and Velour Colorant